The Welding Academy gives you the chance to explore a career in the welding field while earning college credit before you graduate from high school!

 MAT764 Math for Welders

-2 credits—This course introduces the basic mathematics principles that are used in the welding and metal fabrication field.
-Topics include whole numbers, common fraction, decimal fractions, measurement, percentages, and the metric system.
+2 credits—This course introduces the basic mathematics principles that are using in the welding and metal fabrication field.
+Topics include: whole numbers, common fraction, decimal fractions, measurement, percentages and the metric system.
 This course includes hands on measuring activities.

 Lecture Hours: 32